-Basic needs such as food, shelter, clothing, and access to health care is the first step to identifying the complex, long-term issues families with young children face, that will eventually require collaborative solutions.
+Basic needs such as food, shelter, and access to health care is the first step to identifying the complex, long-term issues families with young children face, that will eventually require collaborative solutions.

 While we work toward long-term outcomes through our CORE Collaborative Approach, continued support of families with young children for basic needs such as food, healthcare, housing, and transportation is a necessity.
 Though the majority of our community investments have been made into the CORE Collaboratives, we continue to make some program-level investments in basic needs, working with these partners to integrate into the collaborative model over time.
 We anticipate that basic needs programs will be a valuable entry point for families to connect with Collaboratives that can provide holistic services for both the children and the adults in their lives.